yujiri8/yujiri.xyz/software/python.md

 It feels like a cruel taunt that Python has type annotations, but they don't do anything, not even at runtime (although libraries like Pydantic use them, it's not at all as if they solve the problem).

 As a dynamic language though, Python has excellent metaprogramming facilities.
 All the operators use dunder methods, so you can give custom types behavior for `<`/`>`, `in`, indexing, iteration (generators are amazing!), you name it.
 There's basically no "magic" that only works for builtin types.
-Libraries like [Pydantic](https://pydantic-docs.helpmanual.io) and [SQLAlchemy](https://www.sqlalchemy.org) leverage this stuff to implement incredible stuff like syntactic suport for ORM queries and a vestige of runtime type-checking.
+Libraries like [Pydantic](https://pydantic-docs.helpmanual.io) and [SQLAlchemy](https://www.sqlalchemy.org) leverage these features to implement incredible stuff like syntactic suport for ORM queries and a vestige of runtime type-checking.

 Class boilerplate is pretty bad with the basic way of implementing constructors: each attribute name has to be written three times (listed in the constructor parameters and then `self.field = field` in the body), inheritance is nasty if your subclass needs its own constructor (you have to invoke the parent's dunder method directly, which looks like a hack, and repeat the whole argument list), and you don't even get a sane `__repr__` implementation for free - objects will just print like `<MyClass object at 0x801434f50>` by default.